-Regulation 51 Significant disruption: concessions and standards
+Regulation 52 Significant disruption: concessions and standards

 When the University's assessment practices are vulnerable to significant disruption then the Curriculum and Student Progression Committee may approve temporary concessions to mitigate the impact of assessment disruption on students, without compromising academic standards.
-College Postgraduate Committees take decisions that ensure the consistency of treatment of students and the maintenance of academic standards.
+The College takes decisions that ensure the consistency of treatment of students and the maintenance of academic standards.
 The overriding principles are that: